 It is a tuberous perennial that comes up in late spring or early summer and grows to a height of between 1.5-2m, climbing on wires or other plants by means of leaf-tip tendrils which it winds around the nearest support.
 It has amazingly exotic flowers like claws, each with six recurved wavy petals and stamens splayed out below the petals.
 The flowers are usually red or orange-red with yellow edges, and can vary in size depending on the cultivar.

 The cultivar 'Rothschildiana' is considered to be one of the most spectacular.
 The flowers appear in January, February and March in Sydney.
 When the glory lily winds through a nearby shrub, it seems as if a flock of gorgeous butterflies has arrived in the garden.

 It is a semitropical plant which dislikes frosts so it is grown in glasshouses in cool climates but in Sydney we can grow it in the garden.
-It needs a sunny spot with well-drained soil, as they have a dormant period from late summer to mid spring, when they need to be kept rather dry.
-They can be grown in pots (best kept dry during the dormant period) but best results are from ones grown in the ground.
+It needs a sunny spot with well-drained soil, as it has a dormant period from late summer to mid spring, when it needs to be kept rather dry.
+It can be grown in pots (best kept dry during the dormant period) but best results are from tubers grown in the ground.
 The brittle fleshy tuber looks a bit like a piece of culinary ginger and when they are mature they comprise two joined lobes that can be divided in autumn after the plant has died down, to form new plants.
 The tubers are poisonous if eaten and can cause skin irritation from being handled, so it is best to wear gloves when planting or dividing them.